brene/docs/source/docs/data-model/index.md

 Authenticated works almost like the Guest permission except users have to be signed in to your application.
 If you are creating an app that requires users to sign up you can use this permission type instead of Guest.

 In addition you can specify that this action is only available to users with a specific role.
 This is useful if you have more than one type of user in your application.
-For example you might want users with the MODERATOR role to be able to delete other users' comments while NORMAL users can only delete their own.
+For example you might want users with the `MODERATOR` role to be able to delete other users' comments while `NORMAL` users can only delete their own.

-> note: It is currently not possible to add user roles in the dashboard ui.
+> Note: It is currently not possible to add user roles in the dashboard UI.
 Please contact us in the [graph.cool slack group](https://slack.graph.cool/) so we can help you out!

 #### Related